Should You Include Your Full Address On a Resume?

 How to include your address on a resume

-You should be including only your city, state, and zip code on a resume.
+You should include only your city, state, and zip code on a resume.
 It should go in the top section of your resume right below your name.

 Here is an example of how to format your city, state, and zip code: